10 Ways to Build Mental Health Systems and Supports

 The multidisciplinary team will assess, oversee implementation of, and evaluate mental health systems and supports.
 This includes, but is not limited to: policy evaluation/development, data tracking, program and intervention development across the tiers, coordinating with community partners (developing MOUs that allow for relevant information shared), training, coaching and connecting with families.

 The responsibilities of this team are great and the time of each member is valuable.
-Most importantly, the impact of a well organized, carefully selected, and fully supported team will be life changing for the students, staff and community.
+Most importantly, the impact of a well-organized, carefully selected, and the fully supported team will be life-changing for the students, staff and community.
 Keeping that in mind, here are 10 tips for creating and running an efficient, but meaningful, team focused on solidifying and improving mental health systems and supports for all students (and staff).

 A Seat for Everyone